2019 International Steinbeck Conference

 Conference Steering Committee

 Registration for the 3-day conference is $150 (or $100 for students).
-The registration fee includes continental breakfast all three days, lunch on Wednesday and Thursday, and the banquet dinner on Thursday evening.
+The registration fee includes lunch Wednesday, Thursday, and Friday.

 The conference will be held on the campus of San Jose State University in downtown San Jose.
-Unfortunately, no guest rooms are available on campus for conference attendees, however downtown San Jose features a wide variety of hotels at multiple price points.
-Here are a few examples:
+Unfortunately, no guest rooms are available on campus for conference attendees, however there are a variety of hotels at multiple price points in the area.

 Any student whose paper is accepted for presentation at the conference is eligible for a $500 travel stipend.
-For more information, contact Sabrina Nichols, the Steinbeck Center's Administrative Assistant.
+For more information, contact Janice Zelaya, the Steinbeck Center's Administrative Assistant.

-Immediately following the conclusion of the conference on Friday morning, all attendees are encouraged to travel to Monterey/Salinas for the weekend-long 2016 Steinbeck Festival sponsored by our sister institution, the National Steinbeck Center.
-In addition to programming at the downtown Salinas museum, the Steinbeck Festival offers guided tours of locations important to Steinbeck's life and work, such as the Red Pony ranch, "Doc" Ricketts' lab on Cannery Row, and downtown Salinas.
-Tickets are available online.
+Immediately following the conclusion of the conference on Friday morning, all attendees are invited to travel to Monterey/Salinas for a tour of Steinbeck Country led by Susan Shillinglaw, former director of the National Steinbeck Center.
+In addition to the downtown Salinas museum, Professor Shillinglaw will take attendees to locations important to Steinbeck's life and work, such "Doc" Ricketts' lab on Cannery Row.